Casey Crowder, Kenneth Osburn Case On See No Evil On Investigation Discovery Tonight

 Casey Crowder spent time with her boyfriend on the day she went missing in September of 2006.
 When she left that day, her boyfriend had no idea that it would be the last time that he’d ever see her alive.
 Authorities say that Casey Crowder didn’t have enough gas to get back home.
 They know that since she made a phone call to her mother as she was en route from Dumas back to her home.
 After that phone call, Casey Crowder vanished.

 For several days, Casey Crowder’s relatives worried as they waited to hear news of her whereabouts.
 Her mother had a gut feeling that something terrible had happened to her daughter.
-Her worst fears came true after the dead girl’s body was found in the woods, a week after she first went missing.
+Her worst fears came true after the dead girl’s body was found in the woods a week after she first went missing.

 Police had found the remains during a ground search.
 When they happened upon the body, Casey Crowder had a black zip-tie around her neck.
 She was dumped near a drainage canal close to Dumas.
 An autopsy confirmed that the mode of death was strangulation, court records show.